jasondavies/tt-isa-documentation/WormholeB0/NoC/Overlay/ReceiveFromSoftware.md

 # Overlay streams receiving from software

 An overlay stream can be configured to receive messages from software (i.e. RISCV / Tensix).
-If so configured, software is effectively pushing messages on to the stream.
+If so configured, software is effectively pushing messages onto the stream.
 If messages are too large to be transmitted as a single packet by the underlying transport medium, the overlay will automatically split messages up into multiple packets.

 ## Pushing messages using the receive buffer FIFO and message header array